gwydirsam/go-scrum/README.md

   $ scrum get -t -u other.username # Get other.username's scrum for tomorrow

 Flags:
+  -a, --all           Get scrum for all users
-  -h, --help   help for get
+  -D, --date string   Date for scrum (default "2017-12-11") -h, --help          help for get
+  -t, --tomorrow      Get scrum for the next day
+  -u, --user string   Get scrum for specified user (default "$USER")

 Global Flags:
   -F, --log-format string      Specify the log format ("auto", "zerolog", or "human") (default "auto")